nsidc/granule-metgen/README.md

 | reference_file_regex | Collection | 3 |

 Note column:
-1. The file name pattern identifying the browse file(s) accompanying single or multi-file granules.
+1. The browse_regex is used to identify browse file(s) accompanying single or multi-file granules.
 Granules with multiple associated browse files work fine with MetGenC!
 The default is `_brws`, change it to reflect the browse file names of the data delivered.
 This element is prompted for when running `metgenc init`.
-2. The granule_regex is required for multi-file granules.
-It's what determines which files will be included within the same granule based on it defining the common file name elements to be reflected in the ProducerGranuleId in the UMM-G file (= the granule name shown in EDSC).
+2. The granule_regex is used to specify the granule name (= the Identifier in UMM-G files, and product/name in CNM).
+   - Use of granule_regex is required for multi-file granules, and may be required for single-file granules when granule names need to be made to follow a specific convention that they otherwise wouldn't.
+   - It's used to specify file name elements tobe used to form granule names, pulling from common file name elements that differentiate the files belonging to one multi-file granule vs. another.
-   - This must result in a globally unique: product/name (in CNM), and Identifier (as the IdentifierType: ProducerGranuleId in UMM-G) generated for each granule.
+   - The aim is to generate globally unique: product/name (in CNM), and Identifier (as the IdentifierType: ProducerGranuleId) in UMM-G files).
    - As a general rule, include in the (?P<granuleid>) section of the granule_regex as much of the contiguous common elements of file names possible .
-   - This init element value must be added manually as it's **not** included in the `metgenc init` prompts.
+   - This init element is **not** included in the `metgenc init` prompts, and must be added to an .ini when needed.
-4. The file name pattern identifying a single file for metgenc to reference as the primary file in a multi-file granule.
-This is required for processing multi-file granules.
-This element's value is prompted for when running `metgenc init`.
+4. The reference_file_regex is used to identify a single file for metgenc to reference as the primary file in a multi-file granule.
+This is **required** for multi-file granules.
-   * In the case of multi-file granules containing a CF-compliant netCDF science file and other supporting files like .tif, or .txt files, etc., specifying the netCDF file allows MetGenC to parse it as it would any other CF-compliant netCDF file, making it so operators won't need to supply premet/spatial files!!
+   - In the case of multi-file granules containing a CF-compliant netCDF science file as well as other supporting files like .tif, or .txt files, etc., the reference_file_regex should identify the netCDF file.
+This directs MetGenC to parse the netCDF file for spatial and temporal information so premet/spatial files are unnecessary (assuming the netCDF is CF- and NSIDC-compliant).

 ##### INI File Example 1: Use of granule_regex for multi-file granules with no browse